duerrfk/BlueIMU/README.md

 ![Angle pendulum accelerometer](images/angle_pendulum_accelerometer.png)

 Observer how the angle calculated just from acceleration is only correct while the object is at rest and clearly wrong when the pendulum moves such that gravity cannot be easily distinguished anymore from the acceleration caused by centripetal force.
 In that case, the Kalman filter can use the angular velocity to predict the angle leading to much more accurate results.

+# License

+The BlueIMU software (contents of folders `src`) is licensed under the Apache License, Version 2.0.

+The BlueIMU hardware documentation (contents of folder `pcb`) is licensed under the CERN Open Hardware Licence, Version 1.2

+Both licenses are included in the repository in the files `LICENSE-SOFTWARE` and `LICENSE-HARDWARE`, respectively.

+The BlueIMU software uses the I2Cdev device library and MPU-6050 code by Jeff Rowberg licensed under the MIT license.